2.75 GPA, 3-4 semesters of college-level Spanish

-The program fee for spring programs is available by September 15.
-The program fee for fall and academic year students is available on February 15.
-This program fee includes an optional on-site airport greet, tuition, housing and all meals in homestays or a monthly meal stipend in University residencias, orientation, cultural activities, local excursions, travel insurance, and the UI administrative fee.
+The estimated program fee for the Fall 2014 semester is $16,943 for Iowa residents and $18,587 for non-residents.
+This fee includes all tuition and fees, airport meet and greet, housing and all meals in homestays or a monthly meal stipend in residence halls or shared apartments, orientation, cultural activities, excursions, international health insurance and the University of Iowa administrative fee.
 The program fee does not include transportation to Spain, personal expenses, books and supplies, visa expenses, and local transportation.